 Kinuko Y. Craft uses a unique combination of oil paints over watercolor.
 A biography, art samples with commentary, and a video interview are given.

 Fairy tales can reinforce good values in the developing child.
-Grimms' Fairy Tales, Cecily M. Barker, and Hans Christian Andersen are included.
+Grimms' Fairy Tales, Cecily M. Barker, and Hans Christian Andersen are presented.

 An entertaining, yet interesting story about one woman's observation of and developing relationship to three Pit bulls while living in her daugther's and son-in-law's home.